 Protecting your pets at Christmas

-Written by Jamie on 2nd December 2018
+Written by Gavin on 2nd December 2018

 Vets are urging owners to add house ‘pet proofing’ to their Christmas to-do lists.
 Ensuring that potential edible hazards and other risky items are out of reach could avoid an unnecessary trip to the vets, over the festive period.